pronovic/run-script-framework/README.md

 ## Purpose

 In my Python repositories, the `run` script is the entry point for developers and for the GitHub Actions CI/CD process.
-It wraps `poetry` and other build tools to standardize various common tasks.
+It wraps `uv` and other build tools to standardize various common tasks.
 Here's what it looks like in the [apologies](https://github.com/pronovic/apologies) demonstration project: